Hellvector/Thresholds/README.md

 ### Preparation
 - The game world is organic, malleable and random.
 It intuits and makes sharp turns.
 - Use random tables and generators to develop situations, not stories or plots.
-- NPCs remember what the PCs say and do,and how they affect the world.
+- NPCs remember what the PCs say and do, and how they affect the world.
 - NPCs don't want to die.
 Infuse their own self-interest and will to live into every personality.

 ### Narrative Focus